Infineon/Firmware-loader/README.md

 3. Use the Custom App Switch button to switch between KitProg3 and Custom App and vice versa:
     - For a single-button kit (CY8CPROTO_062_4343W), press the SW3 button for more than 2 seconds and then release it.
-    - For two-button kits (CY8CKIT-062-BLE, CY8CKIT_062_WIFI_BT, CYW943012P6EVB-01 and
-CY8CKIT-062-4343W ), press and release the SW4 (custom app button) button.
+    - For two-button kits (CY8CKIT-062-BLE, CY8CKIT_062_WIFI_BT and CY8CKIT-062-4343W ), press and release the SW4 (custom app button) button.

-4. The --uid-set command needs to be run only once on the CYW943012P6EVB_01 kit.

-5. MiniProg4 does not support KitProg2 FW.
+4. MiniProg4 does not support KitProg2 FW.
     The following symptoms show that KitProg2 FW is uploaded to MiniProg4:
     - The device is detected as MiniProg4 but does not operate.
     - Errors are observed while performing the "--device-list" command: